akka/akka/akka-docs/rst/java/routing.rst

 * Group - The routee actors are created externally to the router and the router sends messages to the specified path using actor selection, without watching for termination.

 The settings for a router actor can be defined in configuration or programmatically.
-Although router actors can be defined in the configuration file, they must still be created programmatically, i.e. you cannot make a router through external configuration alone.
-If you define the router actor in the configuration file then these settings will be used instead of any programmatically provided parameters.
+In order to make an actor to make use of an externally configurable router the ``FromConfig`` props wrapper must be used to denote that the actor accepts routing settings from configuration.
+This is in contrast with Remote Deployment where such marker props is not necessary.
+If the props of an actor is NOT wrapped in ``FromConfig`` it will ignore the router section of the deployment configuration.

 You send messages to the routees via the router actor in the same way as for ordinary actors, i.e. via its ``ActorRef``.
 The router actor forwards messages onto its routees without changing